TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 ### Test Suite

 _Test Suites_ are the essence of the OpenQA web panel.
+Next to every test suite you can see a small colorful circle informing about the status of the _Test Suite_.
+The most common statuses are:
+- Gray - Skipped
+    + The test was decided to not be performed based on the results of other tests, like its dependencies failing
+- Green - Pass
+    + The test passed without any issues
+- Red - Fail
+    + The test encountered a critical issue, the testing is stopped
+- Yellow - Soft Fail
+    + The test encountered a non-critical issue, the testing may continue

-By clicking on the circle icon informing on the status of the _Test Suite_ the details of the selected _Test Suite_ can be accessed.
+By clicking on the status circle icon informing on the status of the _Test Suite_, the details of the selected _Test Suite_ can be accessed.

 |![Image of the circle to press, which is very small and a bit unintuitive, marked with a red rectangle](../img/openqa/test-details-button.png)|
 |:-:|